 - All other eligible purchases: 3 points

-Finally, you get 10 free airport lounge visits each year with this card through Priority Pass Select, and new cardholders can earn 130,000 Bonus Points after spending $2,000 on purchases in the first 3 months of card ownership.
+Finally, you get 10 free airport lounge visits each year with this card through Priority Pass Select, and new cardholders can earn 130,000 Bonus Points after spending $2,000 on purchases in the first 3 months of card membership.

 Of the three consumer Hilton credit cards, the Hilton Honors American Express Aspire Card offers the most perks … and is also by far the most expensive.
 If you’re not a fan of annual fees, this card’s $450 annual fee might make you break out in a sweat.